 ADHD Interventions

 There has been a lot of research conducted on the treatment of childhood and Adult ADHD.
 Numerous studies have been conducted on a variety of treatment options.
 For one there are different types of counseling that can can be offered in person or online, depending on the experience level of the pool of therapists you plan on making your selection from.
-There are three that have been proven to be effective in individuals that struggle with ADHD.
+There are three that have been proven to be effective in individuals who struggle with ADHD.
 These are behavioral therapy, taking medications, and doing both together.
 There is no treatment that has been shown to change the outcome of whether an individual will have ADHD.
 In other words, there is no cure.
 Individuals with ADHD are wired in a different way.
 For this reason, it is important to remember that this means they learn in a different way.
 Here are some of the different treatment options for both children and adults struggling with ADHD and a little about each one.

 Medications